ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/01-binary-heaps.md

 [dynamic array list](#dynamic-array-based-lists)
 that will resize automatically when the number of elements change.

-    class MinHeap implements PriorityQueue:
+    datatype MinHeap implements PriorityQueue:
-        MinHeap():
-            this.heap = new DynamicArrayList()
+        heap = new ArrayList()

-        getMin():
-            // Returns the minimum element, without removing it.
+        // Return the minimum element, without removing it. getMin():
-            precondition: this.heap.size() > 0
+            // precondition: heap.size() > 0
-            return this.heap[0]
+            return heap[0]

-        add(elem):
-            // Adds an element to the priority queue. i = this.heap.size()
+        // Add an element to the priority queue. add(elem):
+            i = heap.size()
-            this.heap.add(i, elem)  // Add the element at end of the heap. this.siftUp(i)          // Put it in its correct place.
+            heap.add(i, elem)  // Add the element at end of the heap. siftUp(i)          // Put it in its correct place.

-        removeMin():
-            // Removes and returns the minimum element.
+        // Remove and return the minimum element. removeMin():
-            precondition: this.heap.size() > 0
+            // precondition: heap.size() > 0
-            removed = this.heap[0]
+            removed = heap[0]
-            i = this.heap.size() - 1
+            i = heap.size() - 1
-            last = this.heap.remove(i)  // Find and remove the last element. if this.heap.size() > 0:
+            last = heap.remove(i)  // Find and remove the last element. if heap.size() > 0:
-                this.heap[0] = last     // Replace the root with the last element. this.siftDown(0)        // Put the new root in its correct place. return removed
+                heap[0] = last     // Replace the root with the last element. siftDown(0)        // Put the new root in its correct place. return removed

-        siftDown(pos):
-            // Sift a value down the tree, return its new position. heapSize = this.heap.size()
+        // Sift a value down the tree, return its new position. siftDown(pos):
-            while not this.isLeaf(pos):
+            while not isLeaf(pos):
-                child = this.getLeftChild(pos)
+                child = getLeftChild(pos)
-                right = child + 1   // or: this.getRightChild(pos)
+                right = getRightChild(pos)  // or: right = child + 1
-                if right < heapSize and this.heap[right] < this.heap[child]:
+                if right < heap.size() and heap[right] < heap[child]:
-                    child = right   // 'child' is now the index of the child with smaller value if this.heap[child] >= this.heap[pos]:
+                    child = right   // 'child' is now the index of the child with smaller value if heap[child] >= heap[pos]:
                     return pos
-                this.swap(pos, child)
+                swap(pos, child)
                 pos = child   // Move down one level in the tree. return pos

-        siftUp(pos):
-            // Sift a value up the tree, return its new position. while pos > 0:
+        // Sift a value up the tree, return its new position. siftUp(pos):
+            while pos > 0:
-                parent = this.getParent(pos)
+                parent = getParent(pos)
-                if this.heap[pos] >= this.heap[parent]:
+                if heap[pos] >= heap[parent]:
                     return pos
-                this.swap(pos, parent)
+                swap(pos, parent)
                 pos = parent   // Move up one level in the tree. return pos

-        isLeaf(pos):
-            // Return true if pos is a leaf position. return pos >= this.heap.size() / 2
+        // Return true if pos is a leaf position. isLeaf(pos):

-        getLeftChild(pos):
+            return pos >= heap.size() / 2

-            // Return the position for the left child of the given node. return 2 * pos + 1
+        // Return the position for the left child of the given node. getLeftChild(pos):

-        getRightChild(pos):
+            return 2 * pos + 1

-            // Return the position for the right child of the given node. return 2 * pos + 2
+        // Return the position for the right child of the given node. getRightChild(pos):

-        getParent(pos):
+            return 2 * pos + 2

         // Return the position for the parent.
-Returns 0 if we're already at the root. return int((pos - 1) / 2)
+Returns 0 if we're already at the root. getParent(pos):

-        swap(pos1, pos2):
+            return int((pos - 1) / 2)

-            // Swap the values in two positions. this.heap[pos1], this.heap[pos2] = this.heap[pos2], this.heap[pos1]
+        // Swap the values in two positions. swap(pos1, pos2):
+            heap[pos1], heap[pos2] = heap[pos2], heap[pos1]

-This class definition makes two concessions to the fact that an array-based implementation is used.
+This datatype makes two concessions to the fact that an array-based implementation is used.
 First, heap nodes are indicated by their logical position within the heap rather than by a pointer to the node.
 In practice, the logical heap position corresponds to the